banzaicloud/koperator-docs/docs/delete-kafka-operator.md

 ---
-title: Delete Kafka operator
+title: Delete the operator
 shorttitle: Delete operator
 weight: 950
 ---

-In case you want to delete the Kafka operator from your cluster, note that because of dependencies between the various components, they must be deleted in specific order.
+In case you want to delete the {{< kafka-operator >}} from your cluster, note that because of dependencies between the various components, they must be deleted in specific order.

 {{< warning >}}It’s important to delete the kafka-operator deployment as the last step.
 {{< /warning >}}